avibryant/simmer/README.md

 * min-hash signatures

 Simmer is commutative and associative, which is to say that you can always use simmer to combine simmer's output.
-This also means it can be used as a combiner in a map-reduce framework like Hadoop.

 It was inspired in part by [Hadoop streaming's Aggregate package](http://hadoop.apache.org/docs/r1.1.2/streaming.html#Hadoop+Aggregate+Package), but uses the probabalistic aggregation algorithms from Twitter's [Algebird](http://github.com/twitter/algebird).